peterbonnesoeur/dbt-tutorial-conf/README.md

+# Meetup 1: Introduction to dbt, sql on steroids.

-Welcome to your new dbt project!
+Welcome to your this dbt project produced for the following [data engineering talk](https://www.meetup.com/data-engineering-bern/events/284587199/) hosted by the meetup group[Data engineering Bern](https://www.meetup.com/data-engineering-bern/)

+The slide for the talk are available [here](dbt-demo.pdf)

 ### Using the starter project